maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 ### Testing the solution

-The Logic app is only triggered when a new RSS article is published, and this only occurs one or two times a month so it's important to be able to have some means to test the solution.
+The Logic app is triggered when a new RSS article is published.
+This only occurs one or two times a month so it's important to be able to have some means to test the solution.
 You can use the test procedure in [Step 5 – Testing and troubleshooting the flow](https://github.com/pandrew1/Office365-IPURL-Samples/tree/master/FlowNotifications#step-5--testing-and-troubleshooting-the-flow) in the [manual deployment guide](https://github.com/pandrew1/Office365-IPURL-Samples/tree/master/FlowNotifications) as a guide, substituting references to _Microsoft Flow_ with the **Logic app** in your solution.
 Microsoft Flow is built on the Azure Logic app feature, so the process is very similar.

 ## Solution overview and deployed resources